flane00/Capstone/README.md

 The csv_out.m file is how we pulled and indexed the data from it's local directory to generate a .csv, further in that there is a depth binning to integration of chlorophyll profiles.

-matchtable.csv is the csv from csv_out.m
+matchtable.csv is the csv from csv_out.m (no longer included; will be included once data is published).

 VIIRS_2_Intchl_regression_model.ipynb : this file is the machine to compare the various regressor model performances with the similar machine learning builds (scaling and splitting).
 This currently only includes